TheOdinProject/curriculum/foundations/installations/installation_guides/linux/dual_boot.md

 ### Intel RST (Rapid Storage Technology)

 If you encounter an error requesting you to disable **Intel RST** while attempting to install Ubuntu, follow this [workaround to install Ubuntu with Intel RST systems](https://askubuntu.com/questions/1233623/workaround-to-install-ubuntu-20-04-with-intel-rst-systems/1233644#1233644), specifically **Choice #2**.
 The process forces Windows to boot into safemode after you switch your motherboard storage driver to work with Ubuntu.
 Once it boots into Windows, the forced-on safemode is disabled and you are free to attempt an installation of Ubuntu once again.

-### BitLocker

-If you have Windows Pro then you may have [BitLocker](https://support.microsoft.com/en-us/windows/bitlocker-drive-encryption-76b92ac9-1040-48d6-9f5f-d14b3c5fa178) enabled on your main drive.
-BitLocker is Microsoft's drive encryption software.
-If the drive you want to install Ubuntu on has BitLocker enabled then you will not be able to at first.

-There are a few ways to resolve this dilemma but we're going to go with the most simple one: temporarily disabling BitLocker.

-This [Dual Booting Ubuntu With Windows 10 Pro With BitLocker Encryption guide from It's FOSS](https://itsfoss.com/dual-boot-ubuntu-windows-bitlocker/) will get you moving in the right direction, particularly steps 2, 3, and 8.
-Step 1 is regarding making backups, which everyone should do on the regular.
-The remaining steps are regarding installing Ubuntu, which are already provided in this lesson above.
-These instructions are relevant for Windows 10 and 11.

-If you're going to install Ubuntu on a separate drive/partition that does not have BitLocker enabled then you should have no issues dual booting and will not need to disabled BitLocker.

 [Return to Installations lesson](https://www.theodinproject.com/lessons/foundations-installations#os-installation)